20 Worst Kitchen Gadgets to Ever Be Invented

-It doesn’t take much to whip up a healthy meal—I mean, just look at these quick dinners that can be made with only five ingredients!
-And that’s exactly where these kitchen gadgets go wrong.
+It doesn't take much to whip up a healthy meal—I mean, just look at these quick dinners that can be made with only five ingredients!
+And that's exactly where these kitchen gadgets go wrong.
 They make it seem like cooking at home is harder than juggling while running a marathon.
-For example, is it that much better to have a banana-shaped tool to slice your fruit into equal-width discs than grabbing a paring knife?
-Is garlic really so difficult to chop that it’s easier to toss a couple cloves into a car-shaped tool and drive it all over your countertop until the cloves are more mangled than minced?
+For example, is it that much better to have a banana-shaped tool to slice your fruit into equal-width discs than to grab a paring knife?
+Is garlic really so difficult to chop that it's easier to toss a couple of cloves into a car-shaped tool and drive it all over your countertop until the cloves are more mangled than minced?

 If you collected a unitasker for every culinary skill, you'd soon find yourself applying to TLC's show Hoarding: Buried Alive.
 Cluttered kitchens aren't just a nuisance when you have unexpected house guests, they can also cause bad eating habits.
 In fact, a study published in the journal Environment and Behavior found that simply being in a cluttered, messy kitchen can cause us to eat an astounding 40 percent more than when our kitchens are tidy!

 Check out our list below of the most pointless kitchen gadgets you can invest in, and discover our simple, clutter-free alternatives.
 Toss out these useless tools that are just taking up space and then put an end to these 4 Popular Diets That Don't Actually Work.

 Pssst!
 Did you know the reason your swivel vegetable peeler is pointed at the tip is so it can easily cut out the eyes of potatoes?
 It's also fairly useful for hulling strawberries, so you don't really have to bother with the Chef'n StemGem Strawberry Huller.